What To Expect At Services

 What You’ll Find

-On Sunday morning we usually have 60-80 people in Church, about a third of them children.
 The beauty of Orthodox worship must be experienced to be understood.
 The Divine Liturgy expresses the entire Christian faith in a continuous song of praise and prayer addressed to God.
 It is focused on God, not on us.
 There is nothing just for amusement or entertainment.
-Since much of the service is the same every week, worshipers know it and can participate personally, either by singing along or just by prayerful attention.
-Worshipers are surrounded by icons (pictures of Christ and the saints), which remind us that we are participating while on earth in the worship of all the angels and saints in heaven.
-The entire service (except for the sermon) is sung, in English (with the occasional use of another language in refrains), to melodies and chants from various Orthodox countries.
-No organ or other instruments are used.
-The words are all from Scripture or ancient Christian texts — no rhyming metrical hymns are used.
-Our services are in the English language.
+Since much of the service is the same every week, worshipers can grow to know it and can participate personally, either by singing along or just by prayerful attention.
+Inside the church, we are surrounded by icons: images of Jesus Christ and the saints.
+Icons are “visual scripture,” telling us the stories of the Bible, while also relating to us the lives of Christians throughout the centuries.
+They remind us that we are participating while on earth in the worship of all the angels and saints in heaven.
+While some Orthodox churches offer services in the language of their own specific ethnic origin (Russian, Greek, Arabic, etc), services at St James are offered in English.
+And as is typical of most Orthodox worship, the singing and chanting in our church is acapella.

 Participating In The Services

-• Standing (and kneeling) are the Biblical postures for prayer and Orthodox traditionally stand at Sunday services.
+Standing (and kneeling) are the Biblical postures for prayer and Orthodox Christians traditionally stand at Sunday services.
 But for most people this takes some “getting in shape”, so feel free to sit as much as you wish.
 We have enough seats for those who wish to sit.
-We don’t normally kneel on Sundays, as Sunday is the Day of Resurrection and kneeling is considered penitential; we kneel a good bit at weekday services during Lent.

-• Visitors Welcome — Orthodox try not to talk during the services, so it may be that no one will greet you until the service is over.
+Visitors Welcome — In our parish, out of respect for those gathered in worship, we try not to talk too much during the services.
+And so it may be that no one will greet you until the service is over.
 After Sunday services we have Common Meal, a time of food and drink together in the Parish Hall; you’re invited to join us there so we can get to know each other.
 No one will put any pressure on you to join the Church; many people “visit” our Church for years.
+We look forward to “breaking bread” with you in fellowship!

 The normal Sunday morning service is called the Divine Liturgy.
 With sermon, it lasts about an hour and a half.
 It includes: